my-devices/sdk/WebTunnel/WebTunnelSSH/README.md

 ```

 This can also be used to run a script (via pipe of redirection of stdin).
-However, in this case, the Remote Manager username and password must be passed as
+However, in this case, the macchina.io REMOTE username and password must be passed as
 command-line arguments, and `bash` or another shell must be specified as command to execute via `ssh`:

 ```